Overview

 In addition, the following should be avoided

-4. Downloading (including purchased content) ring tones, music, videos, images, software/Apps or other items to your SSAFA-provided mobile device without the specific written approval of SSAFA and your Manager on each occasion.
-This type of activity exposes SSAFA to litigation and weakens our security.
+- Downloading (including purchased content) ring tones, music, videos, images, software/Apps or other items to your SSAFA-provided mobile device without the specific written approval of SSAFA; the IT department and your manager on each occasion.
+This type of activity exposes SSAFA to litigation, copyright claims and weakens security.
 As these are computing devices, changes must be controlled and properly documented.

-7. Taking/using the phone out of the country for non-SSAFA purposes eg, taking it on holiday with you.
+- Taking/using the phone out of the country for non-SSAFA purposes e.g., taking it on holiday with you.

 Additional guidance